The Art of Woodgraining

 If woodgraining is done properly and appropriate to the architectural elements, the result is both convincing and effective.
 However, if the work is poorly executed and looks very painterly, it can appear kitsch.

-This processes having been briefly understood, it must be noted that simply following instructions does not properly attain such a craft.
+With these processes having been briefly explained, it must be noted that simply following instructions does not properly attain such a craft.
 An accomplished grainer has a dexterity of hand and a profound understanding of nature that allows for confident brush strokes.

 The Aesthetic Morality Argument